microsoft/fluentui/rfcs/convergence/props-consistency-check.md

 ## Events and component state

 > The PopoverProps onChangeData event has PopoverState as the type of the data.
 It maybe difficult to maintain consistency between expected event payload and the state used internally to the component to render.
 The state also includes refs to elements that may constitute and implementation detail and create confusion with slots.

+**Recommendations**

+- Avoid exposing State both as the implementation chaining structure and as an event payload.

+**Work Items**

+- [ ] Update PropoverProps to define a Change event type and pass that to onChangeData